katzenpost/mailproxy_release/README.rst

    * https://github.com/katzenpost/mailproxy_release/releases

-1. Run the registration program to register your account on the mix network:
+1. Register your account on the mix network:
    ::

-      katzenpost_registration -name alice
+      mailproxy -r -account alice

    The above example creates the "alice" user on the "idefix" provider and is therefore addressed as ``alice@idefix``.